lfariabr/excel-pilot-front/_docs/AuthenticationIntegration.md

 ## 🏗️ **Architecture Overview**

-We built a complete authentication system that integrates seamlessly with Apollo Client and your GraphQL backend.
-Here's how all the pieces work together:
+We built a complete authentication system that integrates seamlessly with Apollo Client and the GraphQL backend.
+Here's how all the pieces are working:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐